 There is a serious risk to a business in the event of a death or serious illness of a Co-Director, Key Person or Partner.
 Managing this risk through proper planning and life cover is relatively inexpensive when compared to the potential benefits of having it in place.

 Key points to note

-- When assessing any financial risk to your company, make sure to assess the financial risk of losing a key person, director, large shareholder or partner and set up what measures need to be put in place to alleviate that risk
+- When assessing any financial risk to your company, evaluate the financial risk of losing a key person, director, large shareholder, or partner.
+Set out what measures need to be put in place to alleviate that risk

-- Make sure the business has a plan in place and in writing that provides for the firm to buy up the shares of any partner or large shareholder who dies or becomes incapacitated
+- Make sure the business has a plan in place.
+Put it in writing.
+Make sure it provides for the firm to buy up the shares of any partner or shareholder who dies or becomes incapacitated

 - Make a will and set out your intentions regarding your shares in the business